Fake ID - bug 13678484 & Master Key - bug 10148349 vulnerability

 Or does it only permit an application to access another application's data?

-Updated by My Self over 6 years ago
+Updated by My Self almost 7 years ago

 I don't think that f-droid seems to be the main target.
 (I don't know, but IMHO[!] open source apps also could include malicious code, if nobody reviews it or initializes a recent code audit).